jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 results when the procedures in [](#phase1) are used to resume a session in which the peer and server were previously mutually authenticated.
-Alternatively, peer services can be used if an inner EAP authentication method providing mutual authentication and an Extended Master Session Key (EMSK) is executed and cryptographic binding with the EMSK Compound Message Authentication Code (MAC) is correctly validated ([](#crypto-binding-tlv)).
+Alternatively, peer services can be used if an inner EAP method providing mutual authentication and an Master Session Key (MSK) and/or Extended Master Session Key (EMSK) that is executed and cryptographic binding with the Compound Message Authentication Code (MAC) which is correctly validated ([](#crypto-binding-tlv)).
 This is further described in [](#unauth-provisioning).

 An additional complication arises when an inner method authenticates